ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-28-tda-multilingual-nlp.md

 ### Topological Data Analysis

-A typical approach for understanding the *shape* of a dataset is by embedding text into a set of vectors, and then performing dimensionality reduction / clustering to visualize and intuit how each instance is organized.
+A typical approach to understanding the *shape* of a dataset is to embed text into a set of vectors, and then perform dimensionality reduction / clustering to visualize and intuit how each instance is organized.
-For the purposes of this blog post, we call this class of methods as *geometric*.
+For the purposes of this blog post, we call this class of methods *geometric*.
-A geometric approach is nice and I've been using it since I started working on NLP, but I noticed a lot of limitations from this pipeline:
+A geometric approach is nice and I've been using it since I started working on NLP, but I noticed a lot of limitations of this pipeline:

 1. **Clustering tends to obscure dataset organization** by forcing the embedding space into separate groups.
 Some documents, especially those with long token counts, can have overlapping topics and meaning---clustering doesn't reveal these properties.

-2. **Dimensionality reduction is lossy.** A common setup is to reduce a, say, 768-dim vector into two dimensions using t-SNE or UMAP.
-The intuition for these approaches is that if two points are in 768-dims, they'll likely be neighbors in 2-dims.
+2. **Dimensionality reduction is lossy.** A common setup is to reduce a, say, 768-dim vector to two dimensions using t-SNE or UMAP.
+The intuition for these approaches is that if two points are neighbors in 768-dims, they'll likely be neighbors in 2-dims.
 Ideally, we want to get richer signal from a dataset's global structure.

-3. **Geometric methods are sensitive to data and hyperparameter settings.** One of my biggest sources of headache when using t-SNE or clustering is on how sensitive they are to its settings such as the embedding model or number of clusters.
+3. **Geometric methods are sensitive to data and hyperparameter settings.** One of my biggest sources of headache when using t-SNE or clustering is how sensitive they are to their settings such as the embedding model or number of clusters.
 Sometimes, I find myself adjusting these hyperparameters until the map "looks pretty" and it doesn't feel scientific.

 **Topological data analysis (TDA)** is an application of topology, which is a branch of mathematics concerned with properties of spaces that are preserved under deformations (see the [classic mug and doughnut example](https://www.youtube.com/watch?v=9NlqYr6-TpA)).
-I find it appealing because it promises better understanding of a dataset's global structures.
+I find it appealing because it promises a better understanding of a dataset's global structures.
-It has been applied in several high-complexity fields such as biological or time-series data.
+It has been applied to several high-complexity domains such as biological or time-series data.
-More importantly, TDA addresses the limitations from the text processing methods mentioned above:
+More importantly, TDA addresses the limitations of the geometric methods mentioned above:

 ![](/assets/png/tda-multilingual-nlp/cup_to_donut.png){:width="720px"}
 _The classic example to demonstrate the intuition in topology is that a mug and a doughnut are of the same shape: both have exactly one hole, and one can be bent into the other without tearing or gluing._